-Cleethorpes has it all - a great beach, wonderful views, good shops and cafes and, importantly, lots of visitors.
+We have it all - a great beach, wonderful views, good shops and cafés and, importantly, lots of visitors.
 These visits boost our economy and bring with them thousands of job opportunities for local people.
 We will continue to support development that offers great leisure and entertainment.